Leadership and the One Minute Manager…

 # 8 … As people begin to work on a task, they often find it harder to master than they thought it was going to be, so they lose interest.
 In network marketing, many people give up once they learn they will get rejected and actually have to do some work.
 That’s where working closely with them in the beginning can make a big difference.

 # 9 Delegating is appropriate for people who are self-reliant achievers – people who are competent and committed.
 When you have a stud, delegate what you can and stay the heck out their way.
-These folks make the business fun and represent no more than five percent of your team, if that.
+These folks make the business fun and represent no more than one percent of your team, if that.

 # 10 Top performers don’t need much supervision or praise as long as they know how well they are doing.
 Give periodic feedback to your top producers and once again, stay the heck out their way.